miroslav-valsorim/Django-Alfa-Romeo-Web-App/README.md

 7. Forum Page:
 	- Prety much works as a normal Forum, it has categories, you can add a new topic to each category, there are also comments, the superuser or staff should approve every post before it shows up on web page.
 	- Forum can be accessed only by registered users, since registrations requires only Email and Password, the forum also requirest First and Last Name so you can log inside it and view the forum.
 Redirects you to a page where it tells you that you have to enter you Names.
+	- Posts have to be approved from Moderator or Administrator before they can be viewed.
+	- Posts also can be closed, so people can view them, but can't add a comment.

 ![ForumPage](screenshots/Screenshot_Forum_Four.png)